 Every one of your posts should have the same tone or attitude.
 The default is respectful and polite.
 However, some companies have made the conscious choice to be a little snarky.
 That’s okay if the person making those comments is mature enough to think about the impact each comment has before it’s posted.
 Going the snarky route requires a lot of trust in your employees.
 Make sure you take the decision seriously.

-In most cases, respectful and polite is the best way to go.
+In most cases, being respectful and polite is the best way to go.

 The guidelines should also include rules about what can and cannot be shared on social media.
 What’s happening internally isn’t always for the public’s consumption.